Young Ireland: 1848 Uprising

 O'Brien and his colleagues were quickly arrested and convicted of treason.
 Following a public outpouring, the government commuted their death sentences to penal transportation to Van Diemen's Land, where they joined John Mitchel.
 Duffy alone escaped conviction.
 Thanks to a token Catholic juror whose character the government had misjudged, and able defence of Isaac Butt, Duffy was released in February 1849, the only major Young Ireland leader to remain in Ireland.

 In a judgement shared by many of their sympathisers, John Devoy, the later Fenian, wrote of the Young Irelander rebellion: The terrible Famine of 1847 forced the hand of the Young Irelanders and they rushed into a policy of Insurrection without the slightest military preparation...
 Their writings and speeches had converted a large number of the young men to the gospel of force and their pride impelled them to an effort to make good their preaching.
-But... an appeal to arms made to a disarmed people was little short of insanity.
+But... an appeal to arms made to a disarmed people was little short of insanity.James Connolly, however, was to argue that the response to arrest the Young Ireland leaders suggests that in the towns, people would have taken to arms if only the signal been given.
+He writes that when Duffy was arrested on July 9, Dublin workers surrounded the military escort, pressed up to Duffy and offered to begin an insurrection then and there.
+“Do you wish to be rescued?”
+“Certainly not,” said Duffy.
+In Cashel, Tipperary, people stormed the jail and rescued Michael Doheny, only for him to give himself up again and apply for bail.
+In Waterford, people brought the cavalcade carrying Meagher to a standstill with a barricade across a narrow bridge over the River Suir.
+They begged him to give the word, for they had the town already in their hands, but Meagher persisted in going with the soldiers, and ordered the barricade removed.